mashumafi/nylon/README.md

 ### Iterators

-The Iter classes take an iterator and do small amounts of work at a time.
+The Iter classes take an iterator and performs small amounts of work at a time.
 They take an iterator and a `FuncRef` which should take 1 argument.
 The above function should be refactored like so:

 ```gdscript